IrvingGomez/PersonalWebpage/content/project/Poverty/index.md

 ### Map of Mexico, colors considering Dystopia and Utopia

-A map of Mexico showing the AE poverty index, where the color gradient is based on utopia and utopia can be found here: <a href="https://irvinggomez.com/miscellanea/map_poverty_ae_mexico_with_topies.html">Map of poverty in_Mexico, colors considering Dystopia and Utopia.</a>
+A map of Mexico showing the AE poverty index, where the color gradient is based on dystopia and utopia, was produced as part of this project.

 ### AE, colors considering just Mexico